Superior mesenteric artery syndrome

 There remains some controversy surrounding a diagnosis of superior mesenteric artery syndrome since symptoms do not always correlate well with abnormal anatomic findings on radiologic studies, and symptoms may not resolve completely following treatment [3,4].
 Furthermore, the diagnosis may be confused with other anatomic or motility-related causes of duodenal obstruction .

 The diagnosis and treatment of superior mesenteric artery syndrome will be reviewed here.
 The management of bowel obstruction is discussed elsewhere.
-(See "Epidemiology, clinical features, and diagnosis of mechanical small bowel obstruction in adults" and "Overview of management of mechanical small bowel obstruction in adults".)
+(See "Epidemiology, clinical features, and diagnosis of mechanical small bowel obstruction in adults".)

 The third portion of the duodenum passes between the aorta and the superior mesenteric artery (figure 1 and image 1).
 The duodenum typically crosses anterior to the aorta at the level of the third lumbar vertebral body suspended by its attachment to the ligament of Treitz.